bertcarnell/raspicluster/docs/setup/non-raspberrypi-computenode-setup.md

 ## Installation Notes

-1. Install Ubuntu 14.04 LTS Developer
+1. Install Ubuntu 18.04 LTS Developer with minimal install
   - on the Dell PC, use F12 to enter the boot menu
 2. Installation Configuration
   - User: `pi`